MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 ---

-We add an instance of the [`DefaultODataBatchHandler`](/dotnet/api/microsoft.aspnetcore.odata.batch.defaultodatabatchhandler) as an argument to the the `AddRouteComponents` method.
-We register the batching middleware using `UseODataBatching`.
+In the preceding block of code, we add an instance of the [`DefaultODataBatchHandler`](/dotnet/api/microsoft.aspnetcore.odata.batch.defaultodatabatchhandler) as an argument to the the `AddRouteComponents` method.
+We also register the batching middleware using `UseODataBatching`.

 > [!NOTE]
 > The order of middleware matters.
 It is important that `app.UseODataBatching()` is called before `app.UseRouting()`.

 With this setup, the service can now handle batch requests.
 OData batch requests are POST requests made to the `/$batch` endpoint.
-The request body contains the individual operations, these operations can independent or related `GET`, `PUT`, `PATCH`, `POST`, `DELETE` requests or function and action invocations.
+The request body contains the individual operations.
+These operations can be independent or related `GET`, `PUT`, `PATCH`, `POST`, `DELETE` requests or function and action invocations.
 The body of the batch request supports two formats: JSON and multipart mixed.
 The format is specified in the `Content-Type` header: `application/json` for JSON and `multipart/mixed` for multipart mixed.
 The following sample shows an example of a JSON batch request:

 **Request**

-The body contains an array of separate requests, each specifying the HTTP method, URL, headers and body where applicable and an ID - The ID is optional and defaults to `null`.
+The body contains an array of separate requests, each specifying the HTTP method, URL, headers and body where applicable and an ID - the ID is optional and defaults to `null`.

 ```json
 POST http://localhost:5000/$batch